zakcali/trimLabResults/README.md

 The term "Kalsiyum" expected to be seen only once, but "mg/dL" could be seen multipl times, so above code only removes first occurence of "mg/dL"

-Below code removes all occurences of "mg/dl"
+this code removes all occurences of "mg/dl"

   	shortText = shortText.replace (/mg/dL/g, " ");

+We must supply long text as a variable to Method by reading from an array.
-this code doesn't work:
+This code doesn't work:

   	rText="/" + longArray[index] + "/g/";
   	shortText = shortText.replace (rText, shortArray[index]);